FayeDM/Engineering-Best-Practices/_includes/markdown/KanopiPack.md

 #### Config

 You will need to create a `kanopi-pack.js` file, along with a subfolder called `/tools/`, which will contain your StyleLint exclusions.
-Below is an example of a `kanopi-pack.js` configuration file.
+Below is an example of a `kanopi-pack.js` configuration file and [here](https://github.com/kanopi/kanopi-pack/tree/main/examples).
 You may find the full explanation at the [Kanopi Pack repo](https://github.com/kanopi/kanopi-pack/blob/main/documentation/configuration.md).

 The entry points below correspond to your main files.
 For instance, if your theme styles live in `theme.scss`, you would create an entry point called `theme`, and then reference the path.
 The same would go for your Javascript.
 In the example below, the `legacy` entry point contains miscellaneous Javascript from legacy builds, and has been included in that subfolder.
 The `customizer` endpoint is for any Customizer or admin-related scripts.